MPAS Admission Requirements

 First-year students who have achieved superior academic performance in high school may apply for the Trine University PA Direct Entry program.

-PA Application Path 2: Graduate Admission - [ CASPA Application ]
+PA Graduate Admission - [ CASPA Application ]

-Graduate admission requirements for Trine University Physician Assistant Program include:
+Graduate admission requirements for the Trine University Master of Physician Assistant Studies include:

 - Evidence that a bachelor’s degree from a regionally accredited institution will be completed prior to entry into the program.
 The degree does not have to be in a science major but the applicant must have successfully completed all required prerequisite coursework.